 Are you bummed out?
 Don't be bummed out!
 You can make your own scrub so easily!

 You only need two basic ingredients, plus your favorite-smelling essential oil, to make your own sugar scrub.
 It takes only a few minutes to make - less time than finding your keys for a trip to the store.

 You can use any essential oils that you like, or mix and match to create your own custom scents.
 You can also leave it unscented, if you prefer.

 Once you've selected (or decided to skip) your essential oil for scent, grab a bowl and fork, and mix it up with sugar and olive oil, then transfer to an airtight container.

 The label is totally optional, but if you want to give this as a gift, feel free to use it as many times as you'd like!
 Just download the pdf here to print off the label.

-Water is the enemy of any homemade sugar scrub, so I recommend not storing this scrub in the shower unless you're using it.
+Water is the enemy of any homemade sugar scrub, so I recommend not storing this scrub in the shower unless you're actively using it.

 Since you're using your sugar scrub to slough away tough skin, you'll get the best results if you use it toward the end of your shower or bath.
 That gives your skin time to soften in the warm water.

-Hold the jar away from the running water (if you're showering), open it up, and use dry fingers to scoop up a generous dollop of scrub.
+Hold the jar away from the running water (if you're showering), open it up, and scoop up a generous dollop of scrub.

 Apply the scrub to damp skin, massaging gently.

-- 15-20 drops of your favorite essential oil or oil blend
+- 5-20 drops of your favorite essential oil or oil blend

-- clean glass jar
+- clean glass half pint jar

 - scissors (optional)